cunilog/cunilog/examples/c/readme.md

 #include "../../src/c/combined/cunilog_combined.h"
 ```
 If you copied or moved the files from the repo to a different folder structure, you'll have to adjust these paths as well.

-### On the command-line with batch scripts

-To build the examples on a Windows command-line via batch scripts, you also need an MSVC command-line.
-How to get there is described in more details above.
-Summarised, open an MSVC command-line and then cd into this folder.
-For instance, for Microsoft Visual Studio 2022, the start menu entry is called __x64 Native Tools Command Prompt for VS 2022__.

-Scripts are provided to simplify the build and clean process.
-Each example's source code file is accompanied by a Windows command-line batch script (.cmd) to build it.
-For example, to build __ex000_SimpleSingleThreadedStatic.c__,
-run __ex000_SimpleSingleThreadedStatic_build.cmd__.

-The script __BuildAll.cmd__ builds all C examples from a single script, and the script __CleanAll.cmd__ deletes all files generated during the build process, nameley the resulting object (.obj) and executable files (.exe).

 ### With the MSVC IDE